 Decision diagrams are thus a form of compressed representation of their encoded functions, and thus may not always be more compact than an explicit representation.
 To efficiently detect sharable sub-trees, it helps for an encoding to be canonical.
 A canonical encoding is one that has at most a single encoding for a given encoded function, so that there are no two encodings for the same function.
 With a canonical encoding, no function is ever encoded redundantly.
 With many simple forms of decision diagram, canonicity is easy to prove.
 Many complex forms of decision diagram have been proposed, which in many cases are not canonical.
-In this proposal, my novel DD encoding is proved canonical, and so supports efficient sharing of sub-trees.
+GDD encoding was proven canonical [36](§7.48), and so supports efficient sub-tree sharing.

 The performance of algorithms on decision diagrams benefits from the structure and compactness of their encoding.
 New trees/nodes are constructed by the unique(...) function, which receives as input an ordered collection of nodes for use as the child nodes of the newly constructed node.
 If an existing node already has the same child nodes in the same order, the existing node is returned instead, invisibly implementing sharing among sub-trees.
 Fundamental algorithms on decision diagrams are typically recursive tree-style traversals that depend for efficiency on memoization of function calls.
 For illustration, I will give a BDD algorithm for union of two sets.
-Sets are represented as encoded characteristic functions, so the characteristic function $f{a\cup b}$ of the result $a \cup b$ of the union of a and b represented as their characteristic functions $f_a$ and $f_b$ , respectively, is $f{a\cup b}(x) = f_a(x) \vee f_b(x)$ , that is, simply the vector 'or' operation on the individual components of the encodings of $f_a$ and $f_b$ .
+Sets are represented as encoded characteristic functions, so the characteristic function $f{a\cup b}$ of the result $a\cup b$ of the union of a and b represented as their characteristic functions f_a and f_b , respectively, is $f{a\cup b}(x) = f_a(x) \vee f_b(x)$, that is, simply the vector 'or' operation on the individual components of the encodings of f_a and f_b .
 The BDD union algorithm is simply an adaptation of this definition applied to a tree-like encoding of such an array.